 Concentrating on a few, understandable and powerful statements leaves a much more lasting effect on the audience and also leads to a generally better understanding of a project.
 In order to deepen our understanding of the task at hand, we initially look through all the documents and develop a mood board with all the relevant information.
 At the same time, we build a CAD model of the project based on all the data.
 The knowledge we gain during this process sharpens our understanding of the respective design and facilitates communication with everyone involved in the project.
 In addition, the projects are continuously discussed and analyzed in our own team of architects, interior designers, landscape architects and engineers in order to do justice to all aspects and considerations.

 The development of the optimal motif: from 3D model to raw render

-Following the creation of the 3D model, our employees work out a multitude of possible motifs.
-In a joint exchange with our project partners, these are evaluated and, if necessary, refined until the optimal compositions are defined.
-On this basis, we develop a first high-resolution stand with all relevant elements.
+After the creation of the 3D model and the coordination of the defined focal point, our employee develops the possible motif.
+In a joint exchange with our project partners, these are evaluated and, if necessary, specified until the optimal compositions are defined.
+On this basis, we develop a first high-resolution version with all relevant elements.

-In order to guarantee a smooth process and a continuous exchange about the results, we plan the processing times depending on the desired completion date.
-Since we as architects are used to working in tight time frames and competition entries are one of our main tasks, we have optimised our work processes for a quick exchange and comparison with the client.
-Even if fundamental elements change late in the project, our workflow allows for quick adjustments.
-We are always fascinated by the possibilities we discover in every project and bring out together with our team and our partners.
+In order to guarantee a smooth process and a continuous exchange of results, we plan the processing times depending on the desired completion date.
+Since we as architects are used to working in tight time windows and because competition entries are one of our main tasks, we have optimized our work processes for a quick exchange and comparison with the client.
+Even if fundamental elements change in late project phases, our workflow allows for quick adjustment of the 3D visualization.
+We are always fascinated by the possibilities that we discover in every project and that we highlight together with our team and our partners.